120 percent rule for solar breakers

 The purpose of CE Code 64-112’s 120 and 125 percent rules are to protect distribution nodes from multiple sources of power.

 For a 225A bus in a home,CE Code 64-112 requires that the sum of the breakers feeding a bus can’t exceed (225+25%) 281A as per CE Code 64-112 (4).
 So if the main breaker that’s connecting the home to the grid has a rating of 200A, the solar breaker(s) can’t exceed a rating of 81A or 80A.
-So we can install one 80A breaker to tie-in one inverter or for example, 4x20A breakers to tie-in four separate inverters or panelboards connecting several inverters.
+So we can install one 80A breaker to tie-in one inverter or for example, 4x20A breakers to tie-in four separate inverters or distribution panels connecting several inverters.

 CE Code 64-112’s 120 and 125 percent rules